nexiality/documentation/commands/web/assertFocus(locator).md

 ### Description

 - This command is to assert if the focus is on the element.
-- The command will pass in the focus is on the element or else fail otherwise.
+- The command will pass if the focus is on the element or else fail otherwise.

 ### Parameters

-- **locator** - this parameter if the xpath of the element.
+- **locator** - this parameter is the xpath of the element.

 ### Example